 Furthermore, fluctuations in the Bitcoin price may affect the value of our inventory as well as the provision we make to the inventory as we manage our inventory based on, among others, the sales forecast of our Bitcoin mining machines.
 As we generally increase our procurement volume and stock up finished goods for the launch of new products or we expect a surge of demand of Bitcoin mining machines, a significant drop in the Bitcoin price can lead to a lower expected sales price and excessive inventory, which in turn will lead to impairment losses with respect to such inventory.
-For example, in 2019 and 2020, as a result of the significant drop in the Bitcoin price, we recorded write-downs for the potentially obsolete, slow-moving inventory and lower of cost or market adjustment of US\$6.3 million and US\$3.6 million in cost of revenues, respectively, which in turn had a significant negative impact on our profitability.
-In 2021, we also recorded write-downs for the potentially obsolete, slow-moving inventory and lower of cost or market adjustment of US\$2.2 million for the same reason.
+For example, in 2020, 2021 and 2022, as a result of the significant fluctuation of the Bitcoin price, we recorded write-downs for the potentially obsolete, slow-moving inventory and lower of cost or market adjustment of US\$3.6 million, US\$2.2 million and US\$6.5 million and in cost of revenues, respectively, which in turn had a significant negative impact on our profitability.
 If the Bitcoin price drops significantly in the future, we may need to make similar write-downs again.
 To the extent that we are able to sell such inventory above its carrying value, our gross profit may also be inflated by such write down.

 The Bitcoin price drop also adversely impacted the ability of our customers who purchased our Bitcoin mining products to make payments.
-We offered sales on credit to some of our customers in response to the Bitcoin price drop in 2019, 2020 and 2021 and may continue to offer credit sales when the Bitcoin price drops significantly.
-Additionally, if the Bitcoin price drops significantly in the future, we may need to offer to certain of our customers price concession, even if we generally do not offer a price concession to customers.
-See "Management's discussion and analysis on financial condition and results of operations-Critical Accounting Policies-Revenue recognition" for details.
-We did not provide price concession to customers in 2019, 2020 and 2021.
+We offered sales on credit to some of our customers in response to the Bitcoin price drop in 2020, 2021 and 2022 and may continue to offer credit sales when the Bitcoin price drops significantly.
+Additionally, if the Bitcoin price drops significantly in the future, we may need to offer to certain of our customers price concession, even if we generally do not offer price concessions to customers.
+We did not provide price concessions to customers in 2020, 2021 and 2022.
 However, we cannot assure you that we will not provide such price concession in the future.
 If we provide any price concession to our customers in the future, our revenues and results of operations may be adversely affected.